Organized Cowardice: Putting the Pol in Poltroon

 Evidently, in the popsci world, heretics can be dealt with

-a subject's responsive sardonic and-or blunt protests as proof
+a target's responsive sardonic and-or blunt protests, as proof

 of how “impossible” or “unprofessional” he is.